dmz44/Robotics_Assignment_5/README.md

 Enter the following as your user prompt.
 Notice how we provide two examples of what we want before giving the robot its actual task, restricting the target objects to either a "bottle" or a "teddy bear."

-We provide this few-shot prompting example to get you started.
+We provide this few-shot prompting example to get you started on the robotic action planning task.
+Please modify as you see fit.
 ```
 Command: 'Find the teddy bear on the left.'
 Output: [{"action": "scan_environment", "target": "teddy bear"}, {"action": "move_to_left", "target": "teddy bear"}, {"action": "grab_object", "target": "teddy bear"}]